Hao-Tec/phishing-email-analyzer/CONTRIBUTING.md

 - Test with the samples provided in `samples/`.
 - If adding a new heuristic, add a corresponding test case if possible.
+- **Mocking**: When writing tests, avoid making real network requests (e.g., to VirusTotal or for URL scraping).
+Use `unittest.mock` to simulate external responses.

 ## Submitting a Pull Request